-To the extent that the Interconnected Party can demonstrate to First Gas with reasonable supporting evidence that:
+To the extent the Interconnected Party can demonstrate to First Gas with reasonable supporting evidence that:

 none of the characteristics or components in the above table can exceed; or

-any of the components (e) to (h) (inclusive) in the above table is absent from the Gas, or present only at a very low concentration compared to,
+one or more of the components (e) to (h) in the above table does not occur at all, or occurs only at a much lower concentration compared to,

-the limit set out in the Gas Specification, the Interconnected Party may measure and/or determine that characteristic or the concentration of that component less frequently than stipulated in the above table, provided that its monitoring must be sufficient to demonstrate compliance with the Gas Specification.
+the relevant limit set out in the Gas Specification, the Interconnected Party may measure and/or determine that characteristic or component less frequently than stipulated in the above table, provided that its monitoring is sufficient to demonstrate compliance with the Gas Specification.

-First Gas may disclose any testing frequency exceptions agreed with the Interconnected Party pursuant to section 6.9 to any other person.
+First Gas may disclose any exceptions agreed with the Interconnected Party to the testing frequencies set out in section 6.9 to any other person.

-Where it is the producer of the gas injected at a Receipt Point, the Interconnected Party shall test for all the components (e) to (h) in section 6.9 following any material change in the source of its gas, including in the proportions of gas obtained from any new reservoir and/or production zones in any reservoir.
+Where it also produces the gas it injects, the Interconnected Party shall test for each of the components (e) to (h) in section 6.9 following any material change in the source of its gas, including in the proportions of gas obtained from any new reservoir and/or production zones in any reservoir.

-The Interconnected Party shall determine the concentrations of components (d) to (h) (inclusive) in section 6.9 by direct measurement or testing.
+The Interconnected Party shall determine the values of the characteristics or components (d) to (i) in section 6.9 by direct measurement or testing.
 When so doing the Interconnected Party shall use only:

 industry standard equipment and facilities and suitably qualified and competent persons; and